-This page allows you to convert ASCII numbers into other representations that can be used for ordered list counters, headings, etc. It uses the algorithms described by CSS3 Counter Styles, but doesn't yet cover negative numbers, and outside the ranges defined in Counter Styles no fallback is applied other than to ASCII digits.
+This page allows you to convert ASCII numbers into other representations that can be used for ordered list counters, headings, etc. It uses the algorithms described by CSS3 Counter Styles and Predefined Counter Styles, but doesn't yet cover negative numbers, and outside the ranges defined in Counter Styles no fallback is applied other than to ASCII digits.

 This is still a work in progress: more styles will be added as I get the time.

-For more information about what's going on here, see the CSS3 Counter Styles spec.
+For more information about what's going on here, see the CSS3 Counter Styles.
 Basically, this app converts a sequence of ASCII numbers to counters that could be based on numeric, alphabetic, additive, or fixed principles.
 It uses the names of styles defined in the spec.